1 | Align decentralized planning across global teams early

-One significant hurdle in deploying a Workforce Planning model for a multinational manufacturing company is that many customers leverage decentralized planning across their international business segments.
-This complexity arises from the existence of different sets of benefits assumptions, planning in local currencies, and constant currency and foreign exchange reporting.
 One major key to success in international decentralized planning for these types of customers lies in consolidating top-down planning and benefits requirements across locations as early as possible.
 By addressing discrepancies and unifying planning objectives in the initial stages of a project, companies can minimize delays and optimize resource allocation

-# 2 | Prioritize Change Management for a Large International User Base
+# 2 | Prioritize change management for a global adoption

-Workforce Planning involves collaboration between the Global Leadership and local finance leaders to determine planning requirements.
+Workday Workforce Planning involves collaboration between the Global Leadership and local finance leaders to determine planning requirements.
 Aligning on a standardized planning process across countries and managing changes efficiently is crucial for ensuring smooth operations.
 The key lies in striking the right balance between a consistent planning approach and addressing specific country-level needs.
-Incorporating the manufacturing planners who will be the system end-users into the deployment process from the outset is crucial for seamless adoption.
-Providing Proof-of-Concept demo builds during the Initiate Stage allows users to get acquainted with the planning tools and gain confidence in using them effectively.
-This approach facilitates smoother onboarding and faster integration into the planning ecosystem.

-Manufacturing companies often have complex organizational structures with numerous dimensions such as projects, products, and locations.
 For many customers, these dimensions require specific security configurations to control access at a granular level.
 Ensuring the right individuals have appropriate access to sensitive data is a critical concern.
 This complexity calls for robust security measures to safeguard sensitive information while enabling the necessary collaboration and planning activities.
-Workday Adaptive Planning offers a powerful security engine through access rules and associations, enabling companies to define access controls at different levels and locations.
-By leveraging these capabilities, manufacturing organizations can enforce data security without hindering collaboration, ensuring that sensitive information remains protected.

 To accommodate various financial aspects like currency conversion, reporting, and planning requirements, it is essential to prioritize alignment on the Adaptive Planning level structure design across all locations.
 By establishing a uniform framework, manufacturing companies can streamline planning processes, facilitate meaningful cross-location comparisons, and derive valuable insights for better decision-making.